alimaryam10/PhilMoralPsych-Lab-Resources/docs/getting-started/creating-questions-&-consent.md

 * You might benefit from adding a [CAPTCHA](https://www.qualtrics.com/support/survey-platform/survey-module/editing-questions/question-types-guide/advanced/captcha-verification/) or other **Bot Checks**
 * Your **blocks and questions** should have meaningful, short names that use camel case or snake case (Attention_Check, AttentionCheck)
-   * This will be helpful when you download your data, since question names will be column names in your data sheet (e.g., Excel).
+   * Meaningful short names (like Attention_Check) will be helpful when you download your data, since question names will be column names in your data sheet (e.g., Excel).
-   * Do not leave spaces or use special characters (other than . or _) in the names since R will have a hard time reading these.
+   * Do not leave spaces or use special characters (other than . or _) in the names since R will have a hard time reading these[^1].
-   * You might benefit from creating a document that indexes how each question is labeled on Qualtrics if multiple colleagues are working on the data analysis separately.
+   * You might benefit from creating a document that indexes how each question is labeled on Qualtrics if multiple colleagues are working on the data analysis separately[^2].

+     [^1]: Spaces and special characters are the mortal enemies of R.
+     [^2]: This will rescue you from playing "What on earth is variable XG_45b??" six months from now.

 ## Consent Forms Setup